almanak/almanak-module/README.rst

-# almanak-cli
+# almanak
-Command line interface for almanak.
+Module and command line interface for almanak.